jchardy7/unwrapped/FINDINGS.md

 - **The "chill" genre challenges the energy-popularity assumption.** Despite below-average energy (0.43), chill has the 4th-highest avg popularity (54.1).
 This suggests that genre-level audience size and platform curation matter more than raw audio energy.

 - **EDM genres split dramatically.** Progressive house (avg 48.3) significantly outperforms detroit-techno (11.1) and chicago-house (12.3), despite similar audio signatures.
-The difference likely lies in mainstream crossover appeal — progressive house has had major pop crossovers; the classic house and techno genres remain more underground.
+The difference likely lies in mainstream crossover appeal — progressive house has had major pop crossovers; the classic house and techno genres remain more underground

 ---